- Home

 After some surgeries to the nasal cavity, you may lose your sense of smell, and your sense of taste may also be affected.
 If you have a laryngectomy, air will no longer pass through your nose, which can affect your sense of smell.
 Surgery to the mouth may also change how food tastes.

 It is important to try to keep eating well so your body gets enough nourishment to maintain your weight.
-If you lose most or all of your sense of taste, try experimenting with different textures and temperatures to make food more enjoyable.
+If you lose most or all of your sense of taste, experiment with different textures and temperatures to make food more enjoyable.
 You could also focus on other appealing aspects of food, such as the colours and presentation of the meal.
-Another option is to do something else while eating, such as watching TV or reading a book – this might distract you from the food not tasting like it did before.

 It can take several months for your sense of taste and smell to return to normal, and this may affect your appetite.
 If your sense of smell continues to be affected, a speech pathologist may be able to teach you a technique to help you regain your ability to smell.
 In some cases, taste changes may be permanent.